Azure/azure-sdk/docs/dotnet/introduction.md

 If in common scenarios, users are likely to pass just a small subset of what the _options_ parameter represents, consider adding an overload with a parameter list representing just this subset.

 TODO: There was a discussion here and the guidance was updated within the .NET team and across Java as well.
 Update these to reflect those decisions?
+TODO: Add "Do name the options parameter type name with the _Options_ suffix ... ?

 ##### Parameter Validation